claudiodangelis/qrcp/README.md

 ```

-### Zip a file before transfering it
+### Zip a file before transferring it
-You can choose to zip a file before transfering it.
+You can choose to zip a file before transferring it.

 ```sh
 qrcp --zip LongVideo.avi